-you compete on aesthetics.
+Commoditization means you compete on aesthetics.

-For example, consider the effects of com-Commodifization means moditization.
+For example, consider the effects of commodification.
 Suppose you are a large retailer, and you need to sell some common item, such as a toilet brush.
 You can't compete on price; anyone can get toilet brushes made in China for fractions of a cent.
 So, how do you differentiate your product?